totalspectrum/spin2cpp/doc/basic.md

 If a `const` keyword appears after `asm` then the optimizer will leave untouched all code within the `asm` block.
 Normally this code is optimized along with the generated code, and this is usually what is desired, because often the compiler can make helpful changes like re-using registers for arguments and local variables. `asm const` should thus be avoided in general, but if there is some particular sequence that you need to have compiled exactly as-is, then you may use it.

+#### ASM CPU

+`asm cpu` is like `asm const` but as well as leaving the code unoptimized it will copy it to the internal FCACHE area (rather than executing it from HUB memory).
+This can be useful if precise timing is required for loops.

 #### ASM SHARED

 An `asm shared` block declares some static code and/or data which is not intended to be executed immediately, but may be invoked with `cpu`.
 In this respect it is like a Spin language `DAT` block.